Sri Anjaneya Swamy Temple, Shamanur

-Sri Anjaneya Swamy Temple is the main attraction of the Shamanur village near Davangere, Karnataka, India.
+Sri Anjaneya Swamy Temple is the main attraction of the Shabanur village near Davangere, Karnataka, India.
 Lord Hanuman is the presiding deity of the temple.

 History

-The temple traces its origin with the history of Shamanur village around 800 years ago installed by Shri Vyasaraja swami.
+The temple traces its origin with the history of Shabanur village around 800 years ago installed by Shri Vyasaraja swami.

 Description

 The temple was renovated in the year 2000.
 A new Dravidian style temple was erected in place of the old temple with the overwhelming co-operation of villagers and Davangere people.

 The temple was inaugurated by Dr. Shivamurthy Shivacharya Mahaswamiji of Taralabalu Jagadguru Brihanmath, Sirigere on 11 March 2000.

-The temple houses Lord Hanuman which is the village deity of Shamanur.
+The temple houses Lord Hanuman which is the village deity of Shabanur.
 The Sanctum Sanctorum houses the main idol of Hanuman which is about 6 foot tall and is the centre of worship.
 The temple also serves Davangere people for worship and is crowded especially on Saturdays.

 Festival

 Every year a car festival (Rathothsav) is held for 3 days starting from the tenth day after Mahashivratri.